popsim-consortium/stdpopsim/docs/tutorial.rst

 .. command-output:: stdpopsim HomSap --help-genetic-maps
     :ellipsis: 20

-Let's go with ``HapMapII_GRCh37``.
+Let's go with ``HapMapII_GRCh38``.
-The next command simulates 4 samples of chromosome 1 from each of the four populations, and saves the output to a file called ``afr-america-chr1.trees``.
+The next command simulates 2 diploid samples of chromosome 1 from each of the four populations, and saves the output to a file called ``afr-america-chr1.trees``.
 For the purposes of this tutorial, we'll also specify a random seed using the ``-s`` option.